 Racism also is a threat to the world’s health, just like cancer is to the body.
 Just look at how devastating the Civil War was to America.

 There is one important difference between cancer and racism though.
 Cancer patients tend to recognize their illness and stop its progress.
 Racists, on the other hand, remain in denial.
 They too often do nothing to stop the onslaught of this disease even within their own communities.

 There is hope, however.
 The author beat his cancer.
 He believes that with work, we can put the cancer of racism into remission as well.

 How To Be An Antiracist blew me away.
 It’s hard to find the words to describe how important this issue is, especially when I feel like because I’m white it’s not my turn to speak but rather to listen to those who have been oppressed for so long.
 Racism is wrong and awful and makes absolutely no sense to me, but just hating it doesn’t do any good.
 We all need to become Antiracists.

 Who would I recommend the How To Be An Antiracist summary to?

-The 61-year-old who still thinks it’s okay to use racial slurs and tell inappropriate racial jokes, the 28-year-old who is tired of the ingrained racism in society and wants to see how they can help, and everyone in the world.
+The 61-year-old who still thinks it’s okay to use racial slurs and tell inappropriate racial jokes, the 28-year-old who is tired of racism in society and wants to see how they can help, and everyone in the world.